sam-k/pager-sec/README.md

 - One-way communication, which make many common encryption protocols (e.g., [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange)) impossible
   - This does mean one-way pagers cannot be used for location-tracking—as [pager advocates](https://www.washingtonpost.com/news/the-switch/wp/2014/08/11/why-one-of-cybersecuritys-thought-leaders-uses-a-pager-instead-of-a-smart-phone/) like to tout—but that is a trivially small benefit in exchange for total lack of data privacy.

-To show even limited hardware can support encryption, we modeled pagers with Arduino Nano, which has even less memory than pagers—the Arduio has only 32 KB of flash memory and 2 KB of SRAM, compared to the Motorola Advisor pager, which has 8×32 KB of SRAM.
+To show even limited hardware can support encryption, we modeled pagers with Arduino Nano, which is the smallest Arduino available and has even less memory than pagers.
+It has only 32 KB of flash memory and 2 KB of SRAM, compared to the Motorola Advisor pager, which has 8×32 KB of SRAM.

 I also used [ChaCha20–Poly1305](https://blog.cloudflare.com/it-takes-two-to-chacha-poly/), a lightweight symmetric-key protocol for authenticated encryption with additional data (AEAD).
 The stream cipher ChaCha, with 20 rounds of encryption, is as secure as the more popular [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) while offering better performance.
 The message authentication code (MAC) protocol Poly1305 allows verifying the integrity of a message—i.e., it detects when the contents of a message have been changed.
 The implementation details are as follows: